-In 1520, ordinary people in towns and cities across Spain revolted against the royal government of Charles I, and formed local militia to defend themselves.
-The rebels were demanding recognition of the rights and privileges of their communities, and drawing on deeply held conceptions of their identity as a community.
+In 1520, ordinary people in towns and cities across Spain revolted against the royal government of Carlos V and formed local militia to defend themselves.
+The rebels were demanding recognition of the rights and privileges of their towns and cities and drawing on deeply held conceptions of their identity as a community.
 500 years on from the so-called Guerra de las Comunidades, ideas of belonging and community are just as contested.
-As world events in 2020 have shown with singular clarity, conflicts over national, regional and ethnic identities today as they were in sixteenth-century Spain.
+As world events in 2020 have shown with singular clarity, conflicts over national, regional and ethnic identities are as live today as they were in sixteenth-century Spain.
 At the same time, adapting to the challenges of a pandemic also presents new opportunities for virtual discussion and online community-making, prompting us to reflect on how intellectual and societal groups alike evolve constantly with the circumstances.

 This scholarly debate provides an opportunity for a hitherto under-utilised interdisciplinary approach by establishing connections between disciplines and including a wider range of source material.
-In particular, it is essential to foster dialogue and debate between scholars of the medieval period and later centuries, in search of continuities and divergences in the history of community.
+In particular, it is essential to foster dialogue and debate between scholars of the medieval and early modern periods, in search of continuities and divergences in the history of community.

 By bringing together scholars from a range of disciplines, this conference offers an integrated interdisciplinary approach to challenge the way we think about community in the Iberian world.
-Our aim is not only to rethink the different meanings of belonging in the medieval Mediterranean and beyond, but also how scholars reconstruct and identify communities in the past.
-The conference will consist of panels of 2-3 papers of 20 minutes, followed by questions from the audience.
-The conference will open and close with keynote addresses from leading scholars of the Iberian world.
+Our aim is not only to rethink the different meanings of belonging in the medieval and early modern Iberian world, but also how scholars reconstruct and identify communities in the past.

 Convenors: Anna Espínola Lynn, George Klaeren, Laurence McKellar and Annabel Rowntree.